My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW25.jpg

-As Is Now would be Weller’s eighth solo album and would stay in the rock/blues/folk style.
+As Is Now was Weller’s eighth solo album and remained in his now well-established rock/blues/folk styles.
 “Blink and You’ll Miss It” featured a catchy guitar riff and had Weller rocking like his early days.
-This album would only reach #4, spoiling a run that could have been eight consecutive LPs to reach the top two on the UK Chart.
+This album only reached #4, spoiling a run that could have been eight consecutive LPs to reach the top two on the UK Chart.
 However, with Studio 150 and As Is Now his albums would start to chart regularly around the world except in North America.
 It took awhile, but international audiences were catching on to his prolifically consistent career.

-After accepting the Brit Awards’ Lifetime Achievement distinction in 2006, he followed with a double-album in 2008, 22 Dreams.
-Packed with guest appearances from members of Oasis, Stone Roses, Ocean Colour Scene, and Blur it’s like Weller was celebrating his Britishness with a coming together of their industry.
-It also influenced his sound as there was a marked Britpop sound to his music in the ensuring years (you can really hear it in, “The Attic”).
+After accepting the Brit Awards’ Lifetime Achievement distinction in 2006, Weller followed with a double-album in 2008, 22 Dreams.
+Packed with guest appearances from members of Oasis, Stone Roses, Ocean Colour Scene, and Blur, it was as if Weller was celebrating his Britishness with a coming together of their industry.
+It also influenced his sound as there was a marked Britpop influence to his sound in the ensuring years (you can really hear it in, “The Attic”).
 The longer length of 22 dreams resulted in a little more variety than his recent releases.
 There would be six singles released from the album, though “Empty Ring” was not one of them but was a nice, R&B infused song laced with melodic strings and Weller’s jazzier guitar a la Style Council.
-The album would be his third to reach # 1 and first since Illumination.
+The album was his third to reach # 1 and first since Illumination.

 PW27.jpg

-The next album, his tenth solo release, was notable in that it included contributions from Bruce Foxton, marking the first time they’d worked together since the dissolution of The Jam.
+The next release, his tenth solo LP, was notable in that it included contributions from Bruce Foxton, marking the first time they’d worked together since the dissolution of The Jam.
 Getting with the times, the first single, “7&3 is the Strikers’ Name,” was released for download only.
-“No Tears to Cry” was a Phil Specter-like, Motown sounding song – Weller was definitely getting in touch with his Mod roots.
+“No Tears to Cry” was a Phil Specter-like, Motown sounding song.
+Weller was definitely getting in touch with his Mod roots.

-The veteran songwriter has released four more albums over the past eight years as well as another collection of singles, More Modern Classics, with another new, feature single, “Brand New Toy.”
-His latest was issued this year and last year he toured North America, playing the Danforth Music Hall in Toronto.
-I skipped the show but now wish I’d gone – he played an astounding 31-song set list spanning his entire career.
-However, I did catch him in an abbreviated set (a mere eleven songs) at Riot Fest in 2014.
-The younger audience at this festival was less interested in older acts like Weller (though the festival also included the likes of The Buzzcocks, Bob Mould, and The Cure, which is why it drew me out), so it was easy to get a spot right up front.
+The veteran songwriter released four more albums over the next eight years as well as another collection, More Modern Classics, with another new, featured single, “Brand New Toy.”
+He toured North America in 2015 and 2017, playing the Danforth Music Hall in Toronto.
+I did not go to those shows, but did catch him in an abbreviated set (a mere eleven songs) at Riot Fest in 2014.
+The generally younger audience at this festival was less interested in older acts like Weller (though the festival also included the likes of The Buzzcocks, Bob Mould, and The Cure, which is why it drew the likes of me out), so it was easy to get a spot right up front.
 He played a great set including many off this playlist.
 As always, his music remains strong, varied, and worthy of a listen.

 PW29.jpg